khulnasoft-lab/design.khulnasoft.com/contents/usability/contextual-help.md

 The UI should be self-explanatory.
 If extra help is required, it should be **in the UI itself**, as either UI text or as text within a [drawer](/components/drawer).

+The UI should be self-explanatory.
+Guidance for how to use a feature should be in the UI itself, as UI text or as text within a [drawer](/components/drawer).
 Affordance is higher when help content is available in context.

 ## When to use a link to documentation

-Documentation can change, and [links from the UI to the documentation can become out-of-date or circular](https://youtu.be/L2D_8BuUFNE).
+Documentation can change, and links from the UI to the documentation [can become out-of-date or circular](https://youtu.be/L2D_8BuUFNE).
 You should avoid links from the UI to the documentation if you can.

 However, you can link from the UI to the docs if: